Middle Kingdom Traditional Kung Fu School Review

 The basic training schedule is the same for everyone.

-At 0600 the siren goes off as a wake up call.
-You don’t actually have to get up at 0600 but you do have to be ready for warm up at 0630.
-Being late (for any training session) usually results in some sort of punishment in the form of physical activity.
+At 06:00 the siren goes off as a wake-up call.
+You don’t actually have to get up at 0600 but you do have to be ready for warm-up at 0630.
+Being late usually results in some sort of punishment in the form of physical activity.

-Noon is lunch and free time until 1430 at which time you repeat the schedule of warm up, stretching and training in your chosen style.
+Noon is lunch and then free time until 1430.
+At 1430 you repeat the schedule of warm-up, stretching and training in your chosen style.

-Between 1700 to 1800 is free training, and they also offer some additional instructed training if you want.
-Different days offer different things such as Qi Gong (hard and soft), acrobatics and Sanda.
+Between 1700 to 1800 is free training, and they also offer some more instructed training if you want.
+Different days offer different things such as Qi Gong (hard and soft), acrobatics, and Sanda.

-At 1830 is dinner and lights out is at 2200 although lights out is not strictly regulated, as long as you are quiet so others can sleep.
+At 1830 is dinner.
+Lights out are at 2200 although it is not strict.
+It is more to keep quiet so others can sleep.

 Chinese lessons are optional and start at 1915.
 They are very casual lessons.

 Jeet Kune Do Training Outline